JulianHorvath/BeerReviewPrediction/README.md

 * Multiple Linear Regression had an outstanding performance on test stage, reaching out 0.93 of R squared and the following error metrics: MAE=0.0267, MSE=0.0011, RMSE=0.0338.
 * Support Vector Regressor (SVR) was the other model with a great performance.
 It had 0.91 of R squared and the next error metrics: MAE=0.0306, MSE=0.0014, RMSE=0.0374.
-* All models improved their error metrics significantly if data is normalized before testing.
-This is a key aspect for a compressed scale as Likert scale: we had to minimize the errors as much as we can.
+* All models improved their error metrics significantly when data is normalized before testing.
+This is a key aspect for a compressed scale as Likert scale: we had to minimize the errors as much as we could.
 Zone with major variability was condensed under 3.
 * We isolated major error zone and retested models.
-Picking out MSE as primarly error metric to penalize mistakes, we found out Multiple Linear Regression (0.0034) and SVR (0.0029) were again the best performers, after normalizing input data.
+Picking out MSE as primarly error metric to penalize deviations, we found out Multiple Linear Regression (0.0034) and SVR (0.0029) were again the best performers, after normalizing input data.

 ## Insights
 ### Business insights